bkzguo/Javascript-Learning/Note_for_Professional_JavaScript_for_Web_Developers.md

 ### Strict Mode
 Strict mode changes many parts of how JavaScript is executed.

-* put "use strict"; on top of js file to trigger strict mode of browser
+> put '"use strict";' on top of js file to trigger strict mode of browser

     function doSomething() {
       "use strict";
       //function body
     }

 ### Statements